Chin ups are a gateway exercise to pull ups for a lot of people.

 The biceps are a key muscle group in the arm, so it stands to reason that doing chin ups regularly will help you build bigger, stronger arms, and keep you from being stuck with a set of skinny little arms.

 Of course, chin ups alone are not going to give you massive arms.
-You'll need to complement your chin up routine with a healthy diet and other exercises that target the rest of the muscle groups, like the triceps and the forearms.
+You'll need to complement your chin up routine with a healthy diet and other exercises.

 But if you're looking to build bigger arms, doing chin ups every day is a good place to start.